dart-lang/language/working/1610 - override/proposal.md

 ## Proposal

-The simplest solution is to make `override` a built-in identifier and allow it as a modifier on instance member declarations.
+The proposed solution is to make `override` a built-in identifier and allow it syntactically as a modifier on all `class`, `mixin`, `mixin class` and `enum` instance member declarations.

 Example:

 ```dart
 class Foo {